 Intents are organized as parent, siblings, and child nodes in an Intent Hierarchy.
 Intent Hierarchies descend from a single node at the highest level called All Intents.
-The position of the Intent within the Intent Hierarchy determines its precedence in being selected as an answer to a user query.
+The position of the Intent within the Intent Hierarchy, plus the score of the closest parent, determine which intent has precedence in firing a configured Intent Response.
 The Rules Engine selects the lowest-level matching Intent in the hierarchy as the best possible response.
 If a low-level Intent does not satisfy a user query, the Rule Engine works backwards to match on a higher-level Intent.
-This process, referred to as degradation, ensures that InQuira Intelligent Search returns the most specific Intent Response to a user query.
+This process, referred to as degradation, ensures that Oracle Knowledge Intelligent Search returns the most specific Intent Response to a user query.
 For more information on Intents, Intent Responses, please see Intelligent Search Language Tuning Guide.